brianhill/classical-mechanics/daily_schedule-term_3.md

 * Monday, Dec.
 8 &mdash; Study Chapter N9 &mdash; Problem Set 20 for Monday: 1.
 N9B.8; 2.
 N9M.8; 3.
 N9D.2; 4.
 N9D.3; 5.
 N9R.2 (villagers!)
 * Presentations for Monday:
   * Grace: Derive Equation N9.16 from N9.15 (that's a one-liner).
 Then change N9.15 to just be *F<sub>D</sub>=-C&rho;v* and get a new equation for the terminal velocity kind of like N9.16.
 The changed version of N9.15 is a familiar equation (you encountered it back in Problem N5D.3).
 What is its solution?
-  * Sasha: Explain Equations N9.18, N9.19, and the curves in Figrure N9.4.
+  * Sasha: Explain Equations N9.18, N9.19, and the curves in Figure N9.4.
   * Brian: I will show how to use Mathematica to get a Figure like N9.4.
   * Sam: Can you find &ldquo;The Newton App&rdquo; that Moore refers to a few times (wherever it is on the web), fire it up, apply it to N9M.12(a)?
+If you can't find it and make it work, you can use my Python code that does a similar thing.
   <img src="./resources/EvelKnieval.png" width="60%"/>
 * Thursday, Dec.
 11 &mdash; Chapter N10